bcampbell/steno/doc/syntax.md

 ## Boolean Operators

-* The `OR` operator returns articles matched by terms on either side of it.
+* The `OR` operator matches articles matched by terms on either side of it.

         orange OR lemon

-* `AND` returns articles which match the terms on *both* sides.
+* `AND` matches articles which contain *both* terms.
-  It is the default operator, meaning that the following two queries are considered to be equivalent:
+  It is the default operator, so the following two queries are considered to be equivalent:

         orange AND "navel orange"
         orange "navel orange"

-* `NOT` excludes articles that match the following term.
+* `NOT` excludes articles which match a term.
-  For example, to match articles containing "orange" but not "paint":
+    For example, to match articles containing `orange` but not `paint`:

         orange NOT paint

 * `-` (minus sign) is the 'prohibit' operator.
 Prefixing a term with `-` will exclude matching articles.

-  For example, to match articles containing "orange" but not "paint":
+    For example, to match articles containing `orange` but not `paint`:

         orange -paint

+    For most intents, `-` is equivalent to using `NOT`.

 * `+` (plus sign) is the 'required' operator.
 A term prefixed with `+` must exist in matching articles.
 You should never have to use this operator, as it's